John II of France: Impact on the Battle of Poitiers

 The French defeat at Poitiers had severe repercussions.
-The king’s capture led to the Treaty of Brétigny (1360) which ceded territories to England (most of which were later recovered by Charles V), and thousands of French casualties, including nobles, further weakened the feudal structure.
+The king's capture led to the Treaty of Brétigny (1360) which ceded territories to England (most of which were later recovered by Charles V), and thousands of French casualties, including nobles, further weakened the feudal structure.
 The battle exposed military weaknesses and highlighted the failure to overcome noble resistance, delaying military recovery until further reforms were enacted under Charles V.

 Legacy

-While John’s military ordinances were ambitious, their effectiveness was limited by the structural and economic constraints of the time.
+While John's military ordinances were ambitious, their effectiveness was limited by the structural and economic constraints of the time.
 Although the ordinances were not entirely successful due to challenges in enforcement and the ongoing pressures of war, they represented the foundational step toward modernizing the French military, setting an historical precedent for later military developments.
 Their emphasis on centralized control and discipline influenced subsequent reforms, notably Charles V's tactical and administrative reforms, and Charles VII's creation of a standing army and permanent taxation which solidified royal control.
 As a result, the feudal system evolved from a decentralized military structure to one where nobles were integrated into a royal framework, with the crown gaining significant power over the fragmented nobility.
-These changes enabled France to recover from defeats like Poitiers and ultimately win the Hundred Years’ War by 1453.
+These changes enabled France to recover from defeats like Poitiers and ultimately win the Hundred Years' War by 1453.

 Creation of the Order of the Star

-On November 16, 1351, 3 months after creating the military reform ordinances of 1351, John established the Order of the Star, a chivalric order, to unify the French nobility under royal leadership and counter Edward III’s Order of the Garter.
+On 16 November 1351, 3 months after creating the military reform ordinances of 1351, John established the Order of the Star, a chivalric order, to unify the French nobility under royal leadership and counter Edward III's Order of the Garter.
 Unlike earlier religious military orders (like the Templars and the Knights Hospitaller, etc.) the Order of the Star was a distinctly French, royal initiative.
-It was the first organized, state-sponsored group of knights in France with a clear military purpose tied to national defense, setting it apart from feudal levies or informal knightly groups.
+It was the first organized, state-sponsored group of knights in France with a clear military purpose tied to national defence, setting it apart from feudal levies or informal knightly groups.
 The order aimed to foster loyalty among knights and prevent defections to foreign powers, as many nobles held lands across multiple kingdoms due to marriage alliances.
 By binding the nobility to the crown through chivalric ideals, John sought to strengthen the loyalty and cohesion of his military elite, complementing the structural reforms of the April military ordinances.